Add this page to your book

 Remove this page from your book

-Geodata to ENVI-met is a plugin for the free and open source geographic information system QGIS (https://qgis.org/en/site/).
-This plugin allows to quickly convert GIS data to ENVI-met model area input files.
+This plugin is for the free and open source geographic information system QGIS (https://qgis.org/en/site/).
+It allows to quickly convert GIS data to ENVI-met model area input files.

 If you are familiar with QGIS or GIS software in general as well as ENVI-met, the plugin will be easy to use.
 Simply follow the prerequisites on the Welcome page of the plugin.